kirchhausenlab/Cryosamba/README.md

   _Note: Ensure consistent zero-fill in file names to maintain proper order (e.g., `frame000.tif` instead of `frame0.tif`)._

 - Max frame gap: explained in the manuscript.
 We empirically set values of 3, 6 and 10 for data at voxel resolutions of 15.72Å, 7.86Å and 2.62Å, respectively.
-For different resolutions, try a reasonable interpolated value between the reference ones.
+For different resolutions, try a reasonable value interpolated from the reference ones.
 - Number of iterations
 - Batch Size